Competition-based control of the false discovery proportion: The model

-Whether we construct a list of discoveries while controlling the FDP, or bound the FDP in an otherwise-generated discovery list, we assume these lists consist of all target wins among the top $k$ scores for some $k$.
-Therefore, without loss of generality we assume our hypotheses are ordered in decreasing $W_i$ and our goal is to analyze the following random variables/processes (for $i=0$ we set all counts to 0): $D_i=\sum_{j=1}^i1_{\{L_j=-1\}}$ (the number of decoy wins in the top $i$ scores), $T_i=\sum_{j=1}^i1_{\{L_j=1\}}$ (the corresponding number of target wins; no ties implies $D_i+T_i=i$), and $N^t_i := \sum_{j=1}^i 1_{\{L_j=1,j\in N\}}$ (the number of true null target wins in the top $i$ scores).
+Our list of reported discoveries consists of all target wins among the top $k$ scores for some $k$.
+Therefore, without loss of generality we assume our hypotheses are ordered in decreasing order of $W_i$, and our goal is to analyze the following random variables/processes (for $i=0$ we set all counts to 0): $D_i=\sum_{j=1}^i1_{\{L_j=-1\}}$ (the number of decoy wins in the top $i$ scores), $T_i=\sum_{j=1}^i1_{\{L_j=1\}}$ (the corresponding number of target wins; no ties implies $D_i+T_i=i$), and $N^t_i := \sum_{j=1}^i 1_{\{L_j=1,j\in N\}}$ (the number of true null target wins in the top $i$ scores).
 With this notation, the FDP among all target wins in the top $i$ scores is $Q_i = N_i^t / (T_i\vee 1)$.

-While the spectrum-ID model is captured by Assumption \ref{fund_assump}, it is worth pointing out a couple of features that are distinct to this problem.
-First, the set $N$ of true null hypotheses is random because it depends on the decoy scores $\til Z_i$ (as well as on the random target scores $Y_i$): by definition a PSM is incorrect if $Y_i\vee\til Z_i>X_i$.
-Second, a false null (correct PSM) has to correspond to a target win.
+While the spectrum-ID model is captured by Assumption \ref{fund_assump}, as noted in \supsec~\ref{sec:background}, there are a couple of features that are distinct to this problem.
+First, the set $N$ of true null hypotheses is random, and second, a false null (correct PSM) has to correspond to a target win.
 This is not the case in general.
 For example, in the feature selection problem, a feature is a false null when its coefficient in the regression model is not zero.
 It is possible for such a feature to have a lower score than its corresponding knockoff and hence to be counted as a decoy win.

 Finally, here we assumed that all target-decoy ties ($L_i=0$) are thrown out, but if instead we randomly break ties then Assumption \ref{fund_assump} still holds.
 In our practical analysis we randomly broke ties.
 Similarly, how the $W_i$ are sorted in case of ties should not matter as long as that ordering is independent of the corresponding labels.